DavidNix/nix-personal-blog/content/post/stop-using-nsnotificationcenter.md

 architecture](https://blog.8thlight.com/uncle-bob/2012/08/13/the-clean-architecture.html).
 But that's beyond the scope of this article.

 Additionally, there are probably multiple views interested in the state of a user.
 You could add another argument to `User.init(...)` but that gets unwieldy fast.
-And you must have every view available when you create a `User`.
+Not to mention, you must have every view available when you create a `User`, which may not be the case.

-Although it's bad code, it demonstrates the ease of flow of control.
-You can easily trace cause and effect when you change a property on a user.
+Although bad code, it demonstrates good flow of control.
+It's easy to trace cause and effect when you change a property on a user.

-Notice `User` and `UserProfileView` are tightly coupled.
+Also notice `User` and `UserProfileView` are tightly coupled.
 If one changes it may cause the other one to change.
 That's usually bad, but not always.

 It's only bad if the coupled objects change frequently.
 Let's say a `User` has settings.
 A user can have one and only one `Settings` object.
 Tight coupling in this case is probably ok.
-There's little reason `Settings` needs further abstraction.
+There may be little reason `Settings` needs further abstraction.
 The rest of the system can depend on the concrete type.
+But of course, it all depends on your application.

-Speaking of abstraction, that brings me to:
+If you need further abstraction, look to the next pattern:

 ### 1. The Delegate Pattern

 The Delegate pattern is one of my favorites in mobile development.
 Apple uses this pattern everywhere and with good reason.
-It's a great way to break dependencies and rely on **behavior** instead of specific types.
+It's a great way to break dependencies and rely on **behavior** instead of concrete types.

 Let's define a protocol: